Continual Low-Rank Adapters for LLM-based Generative Recommender Systems: Experiments

 \subsection{Experimental Settings}

 \textbf{Datasets.} We use the real-world Amazon Review dataset, which contains user reviews (treated as implicit interactions) on products over time.
-We focus on three categories: Musical Instruments, Movies \& TV, and Books.
-Detailed preprocessing steps and dataset statistics are provided in Appendix~\ref{app:experimental_setup}.
+We focus on three categories: Musical Instruments, Movies \& TV, and Books.\footnote{\href{https://amazon-reviews-2023.github.io/}{https://amazon-reviews-2023.github.io/}} Detailed preprocessing steps and dataset statistics are provided in Appendix~\ref{app:experimental_setup}.
 The processed data yield $\{\mathcal{D}_1,\dots,\mathcal{D}_5\}$, where $\mathcal{D}_1$ is a large pretraining set and ${\mathcal{D}_2,\dots,\mathcal{D}_4}$ are smaller incremental sets.

 \textbf{Evaluation.} For each $\mathcal{D}_t$, we apply leave-one-out evaluation per user, reserving the last item for testing.
 Following~\citep{wang2024learnable, bao2025bi}, we construct multiple training pairs $(x_u,y_u)$ per user using a sliding window of size 20.
 Starting from the LLM pretrained on $\mathcal{D}_1$, at each stage $t=2,\dots,5$ the model is fine-tuned and then generates 10 items via constrained beam search restricted to valid item tokens.
 We report Hit@5/10 and NDCG@5/10, averaged over $\mathcal{D}_2,\dots,\mathcal{D}_4$.
 Full evaluation details are in Appendix~\ref{app:experimental_setup}.